Tsegazeab3/Sage/README.md

 2. Make sure you have the Android NDK installed.
 3. Build the project.
 Android Studio will automatically compile the C++ code and include it in the APK.

+## Project Setup

+In addition to building the Android application, you also need to set up the Arduino and ESP32 devices.

+### Arduino Controller

+1. Open the `arduino_sketch/arduino_sketch.ino` file in the Arduino IDE.
+2. Install the required libraries for your ESP8266/ESP32 board.
+3. Update the Wi-Fi credentials (SSID and password) in the sketch to connect to the same network as your Android device.
+4. Update the `serverIp` variable in the sketch to the IP address of your Android device running the app.
+5. Upload the sketch to your Arduino/ESP device.

+### ESP32 Camera

+1. Open the `esp32_camera_sketch/esp32_camera_sketch.ino` file in the Arduino IDE.
+2. Make sure you have the correct board selected in the Arduino IDE (e.g., "AI Thinker ESP32-CAM").
+3. Update the Wi-Fi credentials (SSID and password) in the sketch to connect to the same network as your Android device.
+4. Update the `serverIp` variable in the sketch to the IP address of your Android device running the app.
+5. Upload the sketch to your ESP32 camera board.

+### Ultrasonic Sensor

+The ultrasonic sensor is connected to another Arduino/ESP device.
+The sketch for this device is located in `ultrasonic_sketch/ultrasonic_sketch.ino`.
+Follow the same steps as for the Arduino Controller to set up this device.

 ## Dependencies

 *   **NCNN:** A high-performance neural network inference framework for mobile platforms.